WordPress/openverse/documentation/projects/proposals/project_improvement/20230913-project_proposal_project_improvements.md

 - all issues and PRs are automatically added to the relevant project boards
 - all cards are in the right columns as per their status
-- rarely, if ever, do we need to manually move cards to the right columns
+- rarely, if ever, do we need to manually move cards to the right columns (except for moving cards from "📋 Backlog" to "📅 To do" to prioritise them)
 - all custom automations are in a single place and are easy to maintain
 - all automations are documented